placeforyiming/placeforyiming.github.io/_pages/about.md

    <li> At iRobot, I built a label-free system to train a monocular depth prediction network by combining existing 3D reconstruction system with <b>self-supervised depth prediction task</b>.</li>
 </ul>

- Besides those research projects, I also implemented several popular robotic vision models on demand, such as 3D detector AVOD, 2D detector YOLO series, and panoptic-Deeplab etc. Several of my research papers have been published on well-recognized conferences and journals, like CVPR and IEEE Robotic and Automation Letter.
+ Besides those research projects, I also implemented several popular robotic vision models on demand, such as the 3D detector AVOD, the 2D YOLO series, and panoptic-Deeplab etc. Several of my research papers have been published on well-recognized conferences and journals, like CVPR and IEEE Robotic and Automation Letter.
 Some of my papers are still under review.
 Please see the Portfolio&Pub for details.

-In terms of the robustness and explainability, I'm particularly intersted in how to combine traditional vision models with data-driven deep neural networks.
-This philosophy goes though almost all my projects and always gives me new ideas and suprising outcomes.

-A data-driven personal website
+Master of Systems Science at BNU
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.